The Bedsore Lawsuit Specialists

-A bedsore lawsuit shouldn’t have to occur because bedsores themselves don’t have to occur.
+This lawsuit shouldn’t have to occur because bedsores themselves don’t have to occur.
 Bedsores, also referred to as pressure injuries, pressure ulcers, or pressure sores are caused by the skin (and the tissue just under the skin) being subjected to prolonged pressure.

 In fact, generally, when a healthcare provider at a hospital, assisted living facility, rehabilitation center, skilled nursing facility, or nursing home follows the rules related to their prevention, these painful and potentially dangerous injuries are almost entirely preventable.

-When a patient develops a bedsore, malpractice is typically the cause, and a bedsore lawsuit for medical malpractice should be filed.
+When a patient develops a bedsore, malpractice is typically the cause, and a lawsuit should be filed.
 Patients most at risk for these injuries are those with a medical condition that restricts their ability to move freely and/or change positions.
 Most bedsores occur on bony areas of the body, including the heels, ankles, hips, and tailbone.
 A medical malpractice law firm with experience handling bedsore cases, like Davis Adams, should promptly review the medical file.

 The difference between winning and losing pressure injury and bedsore lawsuits is always in the details: reviewing every page of voluminous medical charts, knowing exactly what to look for in nurses’ notes; understanding patients’ full and complete clinical picture so that defenses can be anticipated and avoided; and substantial experience handling bedsore cases that have resulted in favorable recoveries for patients.

 Some general personal injury law firms that do not otherwise represent victims of medical negligence will sometimes attempt to handle bedsore cases.
 Their belief is that these cases can be settled quickly and easily with a letter and a phone call or two.
-But in medical malpractice litigation, a fast and easy recovery is rarely a good recovery.

-When it comes to pressure injury and bedsore lawsuit cases, there is no substitute for relentless, high-quality legal work, which is why clients are more likely to obtain favorable recoveries when they choose a skilled attorney who specializes in medical malpractice and related practice areas and has a track record of significant recoveries for victims of bedsore injuries.
+When it comes to pressure injury and bedsore cases, there is no substitute for relentless, high-quality legal work, which is why clients are more likely to obtain favorable recoveries when they choose a skilled attorney who specializes in medical malpractice and related practice areas and has a track record of significant recoveries for victims of bedsore injuries.

 The family and loved ones of the patient often wonder, “How do bedsores form?”
 Two primary theories exist regarding the formation of bedsores.